CryptoSys PKI Toolkit Manual

 You might use this if you come across a hash algorithm that is not supported by this Toolkit.
 Use this option to recover the entire DigestInfo and then inspect the bytes to work out what it is, using your knowledge of DER encoding.

-Remember that the result of a decode operation for a signature is to recover the hash digest of the original message.
-The next step is to generate an independent hash digest of the message itself and compare that to the digest recovered here.
+Remember that the result of a decode operation for a signature is to compare the hash digest encoded in the signature with an independent digest of the original message.
 If they match, the signature is verified.
-Alternatively, just generate another EMSA block from the message and compare that directly.
+To avoid an attacker exploiting flaws in the decoding operation, it is safer just to generate another EMSA block from the message and compare that directly.

 Dim abData() As Byte